changkun/AugmentedTouch/report/result-summary.md

 }
 ```

-And the following table shows some fields explanation:
+And the following table shows some of fields explanation:

 | Fields | Explanations |
 |:--:|:--:|